sunfishcode/basic-text/docs/BasicText.md

 ### From Basic Text string to Unicode string

-To convert a [Unicode] string into a Basic Text string in a manner that dicards information not usually considered meaningful and otherwise fails if the content is not valid Basic Text:
+To convert a [Unicode] string into a Basic Text string in a manner that discards information not usually considered meaningful and otherwise fails if the content is not valid Basic Text:
  - If the string starts with a [non-starter] or U+200D (ZWJ), error with "Basic Text string must begin with a starter other than ZWJ"
  - Perform the Error actions from the [Pre-NFC Table].